 subject to rule 11.2(m), by resolution fill the office vacated by a director who is removed under rule 11.2(k)(i) by electing another person to that office.

-A person elected as a director under rule 11.2(k)(ii) must retire under rule 11.2(e) or (f) (as the case may be) on the same day that the director in whose place he or she was appointed would have had to retire under rule 11.2(e) or (f) if that director had not been removed from office under rule 11.2(k)(i).
+A person elected as a director under rule 11.2(k)(ii) must retire under rule 11.2(e) or (f) (as the case may be) on the same day that the director in whose place that director was appointed would have had to retire under rule 11.2(e) or (f) if that director had not been removed from office under rule 11.2(k)(i).

 A person may only stand for the office of a director at a general meeting if:

-he or she is a director retiring from office under rule 11.2(e) or rule 11.2(f)(i) or rule 11.2(f)(iii) and standing for re-election at that meeting; or
+the person is a director retiring from office under rule 11.2(e) or rule 11.2(f)(i) or rule 11.2(f)(iii) and standing for re-election at that meeting; or

-he or she has been nominated by the directors for election at that meeting; or
+the person has been nominated by the directors for election at that meeting; or

-if the person is a full voting member, he or she has within a timetable specified by the board and consistent with the timetable referred to in rule 11.1(d), before the general meeting served on the company a notice signed by him or her signifying his or her desire to be a candidate for election at that meeting which notice is supported in writing by the signatures of at least 25 other members, of whom at least 15 must be full voting members; and
+if the person is a full voting member, the person has within a timetable specified by the board and consistent with the timetable referred to in rule 11.1(d), before the general meeting served on the company a notice signed by the person signifying their desire to be a candidate for election at that meeting which notice is supported in writing by the signatures of at least 25 other members, of whom at least 15 must be full voting members; and

 that person is not otherwise ineligible under this constitution and/or under the Corporations Act 2001 to be appointed as a director of this company.